 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Nandini Mani: These assays provided mechanistic insight into how a protein module found at the mitotic spindle could differentially regulate the dynamics of two different microtubule populations that coexist in the spindle.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.